a6hijeet/spring-security-demo/README.md

 ## Database Configuration

-PostgreSQL is used as the database and configured using Spring Data JPA.
+MySQL is used as the database and configured using Spring Data JPA.

 Example application.properties configuration:

-spring.datasource.url=jdbc:postgresql://localhost:5432/your_db
+spring.datasource.url=jdbc:MySQL://localhost:5432/your_db
 spring.datasource.username=your_username
 spring.datasource.password=your_password